sylhare/Minesweeper/README.md

 Here is a quick guide on how to play the game:

 - `Right click` on a gray square to unveil it.
-- The number on the unveiled square reveals the number of mine directly arounf
+- The number on the unveiled square reveals the number of mine directly around
 - `Left click` on a gray square to flag it (a red flag will appear).
-- The goal is to unveil all of the case that does not contain any mines and flag all of the squares that containes a mine.
+- The goal is to unveil all of the case that does not contain any mines and flag all of the squares that contains a mine.
 - the number of mines is at the top of the canvas.

 ### Updates to come

-Here are the features with the functionalities per version and the one to come.
+Here are the features with the functionality per version and the one to come.

 #### Version v1.0 -> [Released !!](https://github.com/Sylhare/Minesweeper/releases/tag/v1.0)